ndexbio/ndex-python/README.md

 *Note that NDEx2 client does not support NetworkN, replacing it with the NiceCX object class.*

+### **Tutorial**
+A Jupyter Notebook tutorial on the basic use of the NDEx Python Client is at [NDEx Client v3.0 Tutorial](https://github.com/ndexbio/ndex-jupyter-notebooks/blob/master/notebooks/NDex%20Client%20tutorial.ipynb)

 ### **Requirements**

 The **NDEx Python Client 3.0** requires Python 2.7.9 and the latest version of the PIP Python package manager for installation.
 [Click here](https://pypi.python.org/pypi/pip) to download the PIP Python package.